sharkbyte16/BoxManager/README.md

 What is BoxManager?
 ===================
-BoxManager is a system configuration manager for the 86Box PC emulator on Linux (and Windows).
+BoxManager is a system configuration manager for the 86Box PC emulator on Linux.
 It implements a clone of the PCem interface for 86Box.

 ![alt text](https://github.com/sharkbyte16/BoxManager/blob/main/images/Screenshot%20BoxManager.png?raw=true)